thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-restore-from-backup-set-u2.md

 <properties
-   pageTitle="Restauration d’un volume StorSimple à partir d’une sauvegarde | Microsoft Azure" description="Explique comment utiliser la page Catalogue de sauvegarde du service StorSimple Manager pour restaurer un volume StorSimple à partir d’un jeu de sauvegarde." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Restore a StorSimple volume from backup | Microsoft Azure" description="Explains how to use the StorSimple Manager service Backup Catalog page to restore a StorSimple volume from a backup set." services="storsimple" documentationCenter="NA" authors="SharS"